datacarpentry/cloud-genomics/episodes/04-which-cloud.md

 > ## Human genomic data & Security
 >
 > Note that if you are working with human genomics data there might be ethical and legal
-> considerations that affects your choice of cloud resources to use.
+> considerations that affect your choice of cloud resources to use.
 The terms of use, and/or
 > the legislation under which you are handling the genomic data, might impose heightened information
 > security measures for the computing environment in which you intend to process it.
 This is a too broad
 > topic to discuss in detail here, but in general terms you should think through the technical and
 > procedural measures needed to ensure that the confidentiality and integrity of the human data you work
 > with is not breached.
 If there are laws that govern these issues in the jurisdiction in which you work,
 > be sure that the cloud service provider you use can certify that they support the necessary measures.
-> Also note that there might exist restrictions of use of cloud service providers that operate in other
+> Also note that there might exist restrictions for use of cloud service providers that operate in other
 > jurisdictions than your own, either by how the data was consented by the research subjects or by the
 > jurisdiction under which you operate.
 Do consult the legal office of your institution for guidance
 > when processing human genomic data.